msmfa/production-front-end-template/Specific-project-README.md

 ## Tests

-Give an overview of the tesitng strategy used and what should be maintained going forward.
+Give an overview of the testing strategy used and what should be maintained going forward.

 Describe and show how to run the tests with code examples.